volatilityfoundation/volatility3/doc/source/Windows.rst

 Acquiring memory
 ----------------

 Volatility does not provide the ability to acquire memory.

-In this tutorial we will see how we can use  `WinPmem <https://github.com/Velocidex/WinPmem/releases/latest>`_ for this purpose.
+.. tip:: You could use `WinPmem <https://github.com/Velocidex/WinPmem/releases/latest>`_ for collecting windows memory dump.

 Listing Plugins
 ---------------